 If your introduction to planking exercise was through humorous internet videos and images of people planking in strange or exotic destinations, you may be selling the benefits of these exercises short.
 Plank exercises are a powerful way to improve your fitness and stamina.
 In this plank workout for beginners, we are going to explore the benefits and the basics of plank exercises and some variations.
 We’ll discuss how often and how long you should plank along with common mistakes to avoid.
 Finally, we will show you a five minute plank workout you can get started with today.

 Before going forward, you should know plank exercises are not easy, and certainly not as simple as they appear.
 They do; however, offer fitness value not found in other exercises.

 Pretty in Plank: The Benefits of Plank Exercises

-- • Improve you balance.
+- Improve you balance.
 Plank exercises can help the body align muscularly and along the spine.
-This can be helpful for those who find themselves occasionally losing your balance when getting up from a sitting position, sitting down, or even simply standing or walking, you may find plank exercises can minimize those issues.
+This can be helpful for those who find themselves occasionally losing your balance when getting up from a sitting position, sitting down or even simply standing or walking.
+You may find that plank exercises can minimize those issues.